-Optim Energy LLC — Chapter 11 proceedings, including the $126 million sale in a bankruptcy auction of the 305 MW coal-fired Twin Oaks Plant to a unit of Blackstone Group LP and the confirmation of a plan of reorganization for its other operational power plants
+Optim Energy, LLC — debtor in Chapter 11 proceedings, including the successful 363 sale of the Twin Oaks Plant to a unit of Blackstone Group and the confirmation of a plan of reorganization for the debtors’ other remaining power generation business

-Canadian media conglomerate — Chapter 15 and Chapter 7 cases in the U.S. Bankruptcy Court for the Southern District of New York
+Canwest Media — chapter 15 and Chapter 7 cases in the U.S. Bankruptcy Court for the Southern District of New York